UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

 changed in the :ref:`Display panel <editors-properties-render-display>` of this tab).
 To exit the game, press the :kbd:`Esc` key.

-.. note:: Make sure that the render engine is set to :doc:`Blender Game </manual/introduction/screen_layout>` when attempting to set these controls, otherwise this description will not apply to what you see!
+.. note:: Make sure that the render engine is set to **UPBGE** when attempting to set these controls, otherwise this description will not apply to what you see!

 In **Render** tab, there are several panels available, as shown.
 Each one can be expanded